sanchitmahant/School-Activity-Booking-System/Documentation/5_Team_Collated_Documentation.md

 - Teacher logs in (Sanchit)
 - Checks list (Shiva)
 - Marks attendance (Chichebendu)
-- On a beautiful interface (Sharjeel)
+- On a structured interface (Sharjeel)

 ---